 - Was the proper test method being used?

 - Was the test method procedure appropriately followed?

 - Does the logbook documentation indicate any procedural errors were made?

-- Does the review of the starting materials, solvents, solutions, glassware, and
+- Does the review of the starting materials, solvents, solutions, and glassware

 - Does the laboratory work area indicate any gap?